dpurgin/harbour-callrecorder/README.md

 ###Call Recorder UI

-This application is a simple front-end for accessing the recordings which were made since the installation and property configuring harbour-callrecorder.
+This application is a simple front-end for accessing the recordings which were made since you got the recorder working.
+It also has an ability to turn on/off the recording quickly.

-####Start page -- Events
+####Start page -- Recordings

 This is a list of all the recordings made by the call recording daemon.
 Each list item contains call type marker (incoming/outgoing), caller/callee ID, date and time, recording duration and file size.
 Tap on item gets to Details page.

-Pull-down menu provides access to About page.
+Pull-down menu provides access to About, Settings and Select recordings pages.

 ####Details Page